squinkylabs/Demo/docs/aliasing.md

-# How does Demo VCO1 look on the anlayzer
+# How does Demo VCO1 look on the analyzer

+First, a little DSP.
+A digital signal at a sample rate of Fs can not represent/contain any frequencies/harmonics above Fs/2.
+This frequency, half the sample rate, is called the "Nyquist" frequency.
+If you are interestd in this stuff there are many sources, starting with Wikipedia.

-Here is our demo putting out a sawtooth wave near 1kHz"
+Now,here is our demo putting out a sawtooth wave near 1kHz.

 ![Demo Saw FFT](./vco-alias.png)

-OK, now that looks a lot different than what we save from Fundamental VCO-1.
-If you remember from the last page, a nice clean digital sawtooth (like the one from Fundamental VCO-1) has all the normal sawtooth harmonics, going all the way to half the sample rate (22050 in out examples).
+OK, that looks a lot different than what we saw from Fundamental VCO-1.
+If you remember from the last page, a nice clean digital sawtooth (like the one from Fundamental VCO-1) has all the normal sawtooth harmonics, going all the way to half the sample rate (22050 in our examples).
 The the higher harmonics just disappear.

 What we see here with Demo VCO1 is that the harmonics to up to Fs/2 (22050), but instead of going away, the higher harmonics reflect back down into the audible frequency range.
 You can clearly see that between every "good" harmonic there is some "bad" aliasing too.

-You can clearly see that at very high frequencies there is as much alias is there is harmonic.
+Observe that at very high frequencies there is as much alias is there is harmonic.

 Now, there are cases where some people might like the sound of aliasing.
 But in general it's considered to be awful sounding, and most digital audio products go to great lengths to avoid it.
 Even if you want a "lo fi" sound, you probably don't want this sound.